hgb-bin-proteomics/python_template/README.md

     sphinx-build -b html docs_src docs
     ```
   - Publish documentation [optional]!
+    - Serving with GitHub pages needs the addition of an empty `.nojekyll` file to your `/docs`.
 - Adjust this `README.md` to your needs!

 ## Known Issues